mompiou/pycotem/doc/docs/diffraction.md

 $$

 !!! info "180° ambiguity"
-	When the inputs g-vectors are coplanar, the above equation can still be solved by defining an extra condition as the cross product of two other vectors.
-This however can only be achieved in specific cases which avoid the 180° ambiguity.
+	When the inputs g-vectors are coplanar, the retrieved orientation may suffer the 180° ambiguity.

-	The situation described on the left side of the figure below is ambiguous even if the three diffraction vectors are linearly independent.
+	The situation described on the left side of the figure below is ambiguous.
 In this case, the 180° rotation along $g_3$ leads two different crystal orientations.
 	On the contrary, the right side of the figure is not ambiguous, as the 180° rotation along $(0\bar{1}1)$ is a crystal symmetry.

 	Same ambiguities can arise when indexing zone axes that present a 180° rotational symmetry which does not exist in the crystal.